prometheus/prometheus/docs/configuration/unit_testing_rules.md

 # Name of the alert to be tested.
 alertname: <string>

+# If set to true, annotations are ignored during comparison if no annotations
+# are specified in the test data.
+Optional, defaults to false.
+ignore_annotations: <bool>

 # List of expected alerts which are firing under the given alertname at
 # given evaluation time.
 If you want to test if an alerting rule should